Isthmus of Perekop

 The border between Ukraine's Autonomous Republic of Crimea and Kherson Oblast runs through the northern part of the isthmus.
 Since the start of the Russian military occupation and subsequent annexation of Crimea in 2014, this is also the de facto northern border of the Russian Republic of Crimea.
-The cities of Perekop, Armiansk, Suvorove (Crimea) and Krasnoperekopsk are situated on the isthmus.
+The settlements of Perekop, Armiansk, Suvorove, Voloshyne, and Krasnoperekopsk are situated on the isthmus.
 The North Crimean Canal ran through the isthmus, supplying Crimea with fresh water from the Dnieper River.
 Ukraine closed the canal in 2014, and the water supply was only partially replaced by other local and Russian sources.

 Rich salt ores are located in the south of the isthmus and are of commercial importance to the region.

 Toponym

 The name Taphros in Greek means a dug-out trench, per a defensive trench dug between the Azov Sea and the Black Sea; there also appears to have been a town in the vicinity of the same name.
 The Crimean Tatar name of Or Qapı adopts the Greek in the Crimean Tatar language meaning Or "trench" and Qapı "gate," and Perekop in the Slavic languages literally means a dug-out.